Model (person): Parts models

 Some models are employed for their body parts.
 For example, hand models may be used to promote products held in the hand and nail-related products. (e.g. rings, other jewelry or nail polish).
 They are frequently part of television commercials.
 Many parts models have exceptionally attractive body parts, but there is also demand for unattractive or unusual looking body parts for particular campaigns.

 Hands are the most in-demand body parts.
-Feet models are also in high demand, particularly those who fit sample size shoes.
+Feet models are also in high demand, particularly those that fit sample-size shoes.
 Models are also successful modelling other specific parts including abs, arms, back, bust or chest, legs, and lips.
 Some petite models (females who are under 5 ft 6 in and do not qualify as fashion models) have found success in women's body part modelling.

 Parts model divisions can be found at agencies worldwide.
 Several agencies solely represent parts models, including Hired Hands in London, Body Parts Models in Los Angeles, Carmen Hand Model Management in New York and Parts Models in New York.
 Parts Models is the largest parts agency, representing over 300 parts models.